Purely Belter: Plot

 The events take place over a year, the film being divided into four sections named after the four seasons.

-Sewell and Gerry, football-mad teenagers from broken families in Gateshead, break into Newcastle United's St James' Park stadium and steal the "sacred" turf from the penalty spot.
+Sewell (Greg McLane) and Gerry (Chris Beattie), football-mad teenagers from broken families in Gateshead, break into Newcastle United's St James' Park stadium and steal the "sacred" turf from the penalty spot.
 After this success, they dream of earning money to get season tickets, with aid from their guardian angel, the Angel of the North.
 For the two tickets they plan to buy, they will need nearly a thousand pounds.
-After attempts to make money from collecting scrap and baby sitting, they eventually graduate to more criminal activities, including shoplifting and housebreaking.
+After attempts to make money from collecting scrap and baby sitting, they eventually begin shoplifting and housebreaking.
 Gerry keeps the money they accumulate in a tin box at home.

 Sewell, who lives with his permanently befuddled grandfather (Roy Hudd), adopts a dog who follows him after wandering away from his owner, a local thug.
-He also dreams of Gemma, a girl who is engaged to Zak, a muscular ice-hockey player for the "Whitley Bay Warriors".
-At home, Gerry lives with his sickly mother (Charlie Hardwick) and his sister Clare (Tracy Whitwell) who has a baby called "Sheara".
-They are separated from their violent father Billy (Tim Healy) who has been sexually abusing Gerry's other sister Bridget, who has run away from home.
-When Billy finds where they live and badly beats Gerry's mother, the family have to move to a secret location.
-Gerry is bribed by a social worker to attend school for two weeks after which he will get two free football tickets.
-At the school he is bullied by his teacher (Kevin Whately).
+He also dreams of Gemma, a girl who is engaged to Zak, a muscular ice-hockey player for the Whitley Bay Warriors.
+At home, Gerry lives with his sickly mother (Charlie Hardwick) and his sister Clare (Tracy Whitwell) who has a baby.
+They are separated from their violent father Billy (Tim Healy) who has been sexually abusing Gerry's other sister Bridget (Kerry Ann Christiansen), who has run away from home.
+When Billy finds where they live and badly beats Gerry's mother, the family has to move to a secret location.
+Gerry is bribed by a social worker to attend school for two weeks, after which he will get two free football tickets.
+At school, he is bullied by his teacher (Kevin Whately).
 Gerry and Sewell attempt to rob his house in revenge, but are nearly caught.
 When Gerry gets the tickets he is horrified to discover that they are for a Sunderland match.
 After failing to sell them, the two friends watch the match at the Stadium of Light.